gunnarsireus/HWdB/README.md

 Then click on HWdB.exe.

-My intention is to some day complete this design but there is not timeplan for the completion.
+My intention is to some day complete this design but there is no timeplan for the completion.

 Best regards, Gunnar Siréus